 - Set more granular claim limits to provide better coverage based on the cost of each treatment.

-For what it’s worth, these recommendations are similar to what developed countries like South Korea, Australia and the UK have implemented.
+For what it’s worth, these recommendations are similar to what developed countries like South Korea, Australia, and the United Kingdom have implemented.

 MOH-Approved Outpatient Cancer Treatment Drug List

 For the uninitiated, an Integrated Shield Plan (IP) rides on top of your existing MediShield Life to provide additional coverage for Class B1 or A wards, even for private hospitals and is managed by private insurers.
 Premiums are typically payable using MediSave up to your annual limits.

 Some individuals also add on riders to cover deductibles (the fixed amount you must pay before your insurance kicks in) and co-insurance (the percentage you must pay after your insurance kicks in), and this is paid in cash.